 - The master unit provides summed up actual values and status of the entire system via remote control query, but not over every interface.
-It means, as an example, only when using SCPI a 300 kW system is capable of returning the queried actual power as "300.0kW", but on all other interfaces this value would be a per cent value of the system's total power and would have to be correctly translated by remote control software - The ranges for setting the values, adjustment limits, protections (OVP etc.) of the master are adapted to the total number of units.
-Thus, if e.g. 5 units, each with a power of 30 kW, are connected to a 150 kW system, then the master can be set in the range 0...150 kW.
-In this form of value this is, again, only valid for SCPI. - Slaves are no operable as long as being controlled by the master - Slaves which haven't yet been initialized by the master will show the MSP alarm with LED "Error".
+It means, as an example, only when using SCPI a 300 kW system is capable of returning the queried actual power as "300.0kW", but on all other interfaces this value would be a per cent value of the system's total power and would have to be correctly translated by remote control software - The ranges for setting the values, adjustment limits, protections (OVP etc.) of the master are adapted to the total number of units. - Slaves are no operable as long as being controlled by the master - Slaves which haven't yet been initialized by the master will show the MSP alarm with LED "Error".
 The same alarm is signaled upon MS bus errors.